GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Introduction

 \section{Introduction}

-In the geospatial domain, researchers usually have access to vast amounts of \textbf{unlabeled geospatial datasets} such as satellite images, street view images, and user-generated geo-tagged data (e.g., Flickr images, geo-tagged tweets, species images from the iNaturelist app, etc).
-In contrast, \textbf{labeled geospatial data} is typically scarce and highly imbalanced in terms of spatial, temporal, and class coverage \citep{mai2023csp,klemmer2023satclip}, due to the high cost of data annotation and the specialized domain expertise required.
-This scarcity of labeled data significantly limits the usage of these multimodal geospatial data in critical geospatial applications such as economic development prediction \citep{jean2016combining}, species distribution modeling \citep{mai2023sphere2vec,cole2023spatial}, crop yield estimation \citep{azzari2017towards,you2017deep}, urban dynamics monitoring \citep{cai2020traffic}, geographic question answering \citep{mai2020se,yu2025spatial}, and climate extreme event detection \cite{ham2019deep}.
-Furthermore, training AI models on these limited labeled datasets restricts both their geographic \citep{li2022improving,li2023rethink,wu2024torchspatial} and task generalizability \citep{cong2022satmae,mai2025towards}.
+In the geospatial domain, there is a vast amount of \textbf{unlabeled geospatial datasets} such as satellite images, street view images, and user-generated geo-tagged data (e.g., Flickr images, geo-tagged tweets, iNaturalist species images, etc).
+In contrast, \textbf{labeled geospatial data} is typically scarce and highly imbalanced in terms of spatial, temporal, and class coverage \citep{mai2023csp,klemmer2023satclip} due to the high cost of data annotation and the specialized domain expertise required.
+This scarcity of labeled data significantly limits the usage of these multimodal geospatial data in critical geospatial applications such as economic development prediction \citep{jean2016combining}, species distribution modeling \citep{mai2023sphere2vec,cole2023spatial}, crop yield estimation \citep{azzari2017towards,you2017deep}, urban dynamics monitoring \citep{cai2020traffic}, geographic question answering \citep{mai2020se,yu2025spatial}, and climate extreme event detection \citep{ham2019deep}.
+Furthermore, training AI models on these limited labeled datasets constrains their generalizability across space \citep{li2022improving,li2023rethink,wu2024torchspatial}, time, and task \citep{cong2022satmae,mai2025towards}.
+Meanwhile, inspired by the recent advancements of language and vision foundation models, geo-foundation models (GeoFMs) \citep{mai2024opportunities,hsu2024geospatial,janowicz2025geofm} are developed as task-agnostic pre-trained models to tackle the issue of limited supervision information.
+However, \textit{existing GeoFMs heavily rely on overhead remote sensing (RS) tasks }\citep{cong2022satmae,guo2024skysense,hong2024spectralgpt}, e.g., RS foundation models (RSFMs).
+Although multiple multimodal GeoFMs \citep{fuller2024croma, astruc2024omnisat} have been developed, they primarily focus on integrating different modalities of overhead RS data (e.g., optical, synthetic aperture radar (SAR), etc.) and/or language modality \citep{kuckreja2024geochat,zhang2024earthgpt} while overlooking other important geospatial data modalities such as ground-level images and geospatial vector data.
+This practice significantly limits the spatial reasoning capabilities of these models and hampers their generalizability across different tasks, regions, spatial scales, and temporal contexts.
+Furthermore, existing GeoFMs mainly rely on conventional language and vision foundation model objectives like temporal or spatial augmented embeddings \citep{ayush2021geography,stojnic2021self, guo2024skysense} or image reconstruction \citep{cong2022satmae,sun2022ringmo,jain2022multimodal}, without explicitly considering the precise spatial alignment across different data modalities.
+This lack of explicit geo-alignment mechanism leads to suboptimal results for geospatial applications that require fine-grained spatial understanding.